 Generally speaking the higher the setting for these two values the motor control becomes 'Stronger' but at the cost of losing fine control.
-By default this algorithm is set with the P and I value set to 50.
+Please check the CV table for the default values applied in this decoder.

 Algorithm 2 (CVI50=I)